matthewAbianco/cookingBlog/README.md

 I made this to get a better understanding of how to work with MongoDB and Mongoose.

-This was also made using React
+This was also made using Bootstrap with an EJS layout.

 Thanks for stopping by!